-The Canadian chef, Anna Olson, gives a good recipe for the classic Ontario butter tart in this posting.
+Canadian chef and writer Anna Olson gives a good recipe for the classic Ontario butter tart in this posting.

-The butter tart often has an irregular or crenelated edge of firm but flaky pastry, but otherwise there are numerous variations.
+The image in her recipe is similar to the one above.
+The butter tart often has an irregular or crenelated edge of firm but flaky pastry but otherwise with numerous variations.
 Some people use currants, some dark raisins, some no fruit at all.
 Some favour maple or corn syrup for the filling, or molasses, or a mixture.
 But plain brown sugar is hard to beat.

 In my view, the filling should be slightly runny, but there are different views on that as well.
 You can add rum, or (why not?) strong ale, and a variety of spices although a plain Jane butter tart is perhaps best.